IanWold/Metalsharp/README.md

 The current objective is to get to `v0.9.0-rc1`.
 The following needs to be done to get to that point:

-1. Finish writing unit tests to achieve full (or full-as-necessary) test coverage to prove intended functionality,
-2. Write source documentation,
+1. Write source documentation,
-3. Write user documentation,
+1. Write user documentation,
-4. Release `v0.9.0-rc1` on Nuget
+1. Release `v0.9.0-rc1` on Nuget

 After `v0.9.0-rc1` is released to Nuget, the goal is to test the library thoroughly in as many situations as possible to be sure of its design and usability.
 This will involve generating a GitHub Pages homepage for Metalsharp, and it may involve writing integration tests. `v0.9.0` will be released to Nuget when there is a concensus that Metalsharp is designed correctly.